roots/bud/docs/cli.md

 bud build:dev
 ```

-## Exiting the CLI from `dev` mode

-Type `q` to gracefully exit the interface when running in development mode.

 ## Running the build in CI

 It is possible, depending on your environment, that Bud's CLI output causes issues.
 In particular, it's usage of tty `raw mode` can cause issues with CI tools.

 To run the build but not use the `bud-cli` renderer, there is a `--ci` flag which indicates you want to run the build for these environments.

-In safe mode Bud will pass the build off to webpack to compile, rather than using the Bud CLI module.
+## Exiting the CLI from `dev` mode

+Type `q` to gracefully exit the interface when running in development mode.